Nelon Pascal

 Nelon Troy Pascal (born 25 April 1987 in St David's, Grenada) is a former cricketer who represented the West Indies in Test and One Day International (ODI) cricket.
 He was a fast bowler who batted and bowled right handed.
 His main first-class and List A cricket was for the Windward Islands.
 He played for the West Indies in the 2006 U-19 Cricket World Cup in Sri Lanka.
 He spent 2008 in England playing club cricket for Boldon CC in the Durham Senior League.

-Pascal was selected for the West Indies tour squad to England in 2009 where he played in the warm-up matches against Essex and Derbyshire.
-He made his first international appearance in 2009 in an ODI against Bangladesh, this was followed by two appearances for the Test side in 2010.
+Pascal was selected for the West Indies tour squad to England in 2009 where he played warm-up matches against Essex and Derbyshire.
+He made his first international appearance in 2009 in an ODI against Bangladesh, followed by two appearances for the Test side in 2010.